Ingrian grammar: Consonant gemination

 In the Soikkola dialect, there is a phonological distinction between primary geminates (those that were originally present in Proto-Finnic) and secondary geminates (those formed as a result of gemination).
 Primary geminates are realised as long, while secondary geminates are short.
 In the other dialects of Ingrian, both types of geminates are equally long.

 Vowel elongation

-In contrast with consonant gemination, nouns that do not have an even number of syllables and do not have a penultimate light syllable, experience vowel elongation in the inessive and adessive endings, where the final vowel becomes long:
+In contrast with consonant gemination, nouns that do not have an even number of syllables or do not have a penultimate light syllable, experience vowel elongation in the inessive and adessive endings, where the final vowel becomes long: